MansiMore99/AWS_SecurityTraining/README.md

 In this Lab, you will learn how to use Amazon GuardDuty to automatically uncover malicious EC2 activity, and configure threat lists to improve the security of an AWS Lab environment.

+##### LAB 7️⃣: Monitor Amazon CloudWatch Security Logs for failed SSH attempts

+This lab focuses on failed SSH attempts, there is a broader application that should be recognized, including how CloudWatch can be utilized in many different ways for many different logs or infrastructure metrics.